Updated: April 07, 2021 at 10:17AM

 Schedule your weekly appointment beginning Saturday, Jan.
 23 at 12 p.m.
 EST.

-Note: Students who are currently positive or have been diagnosed as positive in the past 90 days should schedule their general surveillance testing day so that they have their preferred standing appointment day confirmed.
+- Students who are currently positive or have been diagnosed as positive in the past 90 days should schedule a general surveillance testing day so that they have a standing appointment day confirmed.
 However, these students should not report for general surveillance testing until their 90 days have passed.

 Faculty, Staff, Post-docs, PhD, and Graduate Students